 Doe v.
 GitHub, Microsoft, and OpenAI (N.D.
 Cal.
 2022)

-Complaint filed November 3, 2022.
+I wrote about this case in Generative AI: The Top 12 Lawsuits.
+The complaint was filed November 3, 2022.
 Software developers claim the defendants trained Codex and Copilot on code derived from theirs, which they published on GitHub.
 Some claims have been dismissed, but claims that GitHub and OpenAI violated the DMCA and breached open source licenses remain.
 Discovery is ongoing.

 Andersen v.
 Stability AI (N.D.
 Cal.
 2023)

-Complaint filed January 13, 1023.
+The Andersen v.
+Stability AI complaint was filed January 13, 1023.
 Visual artists sued Midjourney, Stability AI and DeviantArt for copyright infringement for allegedly training their generative-AI models on images scraped from the Internet without copyright holders’ permission.
 Other claims included DMCA violations, publicity rights violations, unfair competition, breach of contract, and a claim that output images are infringing derivative works.
 On October 30, 2023, the court largely granted motions to dismiss, but granted leave to amend the complaint.
 Plaintiffs filed an amended complaint on November 29, 2023.
 Defendants have filed motions to dismiss the amended complaint.
 Hearing on the motion is set for May 8, 2024.

 Getty Images v.
 StabilityAI (U.K. 2023)